- Degree Overview

-I am looking for highly motivated undergraduate and graduate students.
-If you are 1) interested in building models relevant to biological problems or doing biophysical experiments, 2) like math/programming, then please don't hesitate to send me your CV regardless of your major.
-See my Lab webpage (statphysbio.physics.iupui.edu) for more details.
+We are looking for highly motivated undergraduate and graduate students.
+If you are 1) interested in building models relevant to biological problems or doing biophysical experiments, 2) like math/programming, then please don't hesitate to send your CV regardless of your major.
+See our Lab webpage (statphysbio.physics.iupui.edu) for more details.

-My work involves theoretical studies (and now experimental studies as well) from the level of single molecule to the level of systems biology in collaboration with experiment.
+Our work involves theoretical studies (and now experimental studies as well) from the level of single molecule to the level of systems biology in collaboration with experiment.
 At the length scale and time scale relevant to biology, most events are random.
 That is, events are described using probabilistic models.
 Often models are necessary to make sense of the data.
 Yet data is limited and noisy while extracting probabilistic models from data is a challenging (inverse) problem.
-I develop the theoretical and numerical tools to tackle these problems using techniques motivated from statistical mechanics and stochastic processes.
+We develop the theoretical and numerical tools to tackle these problems using techniques motivated from statistical mechanics and stochastic processes.

-For instance, my experimental collaborators and I work on a variety of problems which include protein diffusion as it undergoes catalytic reactions and the single molecule mechanics of protein translocation and degradation by molecular motors.
-I am also interested in chemotaxis from the motor protein to the organismal level in the presence of little chemoattractant.
+For instance, our experimental collaborators and our group work on a variety of problems which include protein diffusion as it undergoes catalytic reactions and the single molecule mechanics of protein translocation and degradation by molecular motors.
+We are also interested in understanding chemotaxis from the motor protein to the organismal level in the presence of little chemoattractant.